 Before Plasterboard: Plaster and Lath

 Until World War II, plaster and lath were the common wall surfacing.
 This required lath, usually thin, flat strips of wood (but sometimes rock or metal) erected perpendicular to wall joists or studs and a three-coat application of plaster done by hand.
 It was laborious and time consuming but resulted in a wall surface that was fire resistant, easy to clean and easy to care for.
 The plaster of old was also often artful, serving as a beautiful record of craftsmen skills of the era.

 For homeowners who are renovating historic homes, there can be a strong urge to pull down plaster and lath in favor of modern drywall, but the U.S. Department of the Interior hopes this isn't done.
 Why?
 Even with modern products, it is hard to beat plaster and lath for durability and strength.
 It even suppresses sound better than most contemporary materials.

-It can be expensive to restore plaster and lath, but look at its lasting power already.
+It can be expensive to restore plaster and lath, but look at the lasting power it has already displayed.
 Some homeowners find it frustrating to predrill plaster walls for hanging photos or making other improvements, but unlike modern drywall, repairs can be made to save the wall for decades to come.
 Environmentally, this is wise and helps preserve the architectural record for the future.

 How Plasterboard Revolutionized Homebuilding

 Before drywall or plasterboard became widely used around the time of World War II, installing plaster and lath was a time-consuming process.
 Lath needed installing and then not one but three coats of plaster had to go up and then dry completely between each application.
 Plaster was sold as powder and required mixing, another step in a convoluted process.
 If the finish was less than perfect, it needed sanding to get the surface the homeowner or builder desired, and only after sanding was done and cleaned off could the painting begin.